Martin H. Levin Advocacy Center

-This spacious building features faculty and staff lounges, and a display of professors’ portraits who have served the law school for more than 25 years.
+This spacious building features faculty and staff lounges and a display of professors’ portraits who have served the law school for more than 25 years.
 It includes a floor-to-ceiling glass window adjacent to the display that overlooks the first and second floors of the law library.

-The center is named in honor of Spessard L. Holland, who served as governor of Florida and as U.S. senator.
+The center is named in honor of Spessard L. Holland, who served as governor of Florida and as a U.S. senator.
 He graduated from UF Law in 1916.

 Chesterfield Smith Ceremonial Classroom

 The Chesterfield Smith Ceremonial Classroom is the most frequently used classroom at the law school.